cssbristol/cssbristol.co.uk/_tutorials/ssh.md

 scp snowy:source target
 ```

-If you with to copy a folder add the recursive flag `-r`
+If you wish to copy a folder add the recursive flag `-r`

 ## Working remote with GUIs
 If you're using the configuration file above then X window forwarding is enabled for any lab machine.